New notice board!

 Despite lockdown measures and the reduction in human activity which ensued, 2020 is still likely to be our planet’s hottest year on record.
 The startling reality is that the potential consequences of climate change are far worse than those of the Coronavirus, and yet it is possible that this pandemic has shown us a way to mitigate environmental disaster in the future.

 Before the current situation developed, we would have thought it impossible for UK road traffic to reduce by 70% and air traffic by 90% compared to a year ago, and for this to happen overnight!
 On account of our restricted behaviour, we very quickly noticed the air getting fresher, birds singing, and the re-emergence of wildlife all around us.
-Scientists told us that nitrogen dioxide emissions had significantly reduced in many areas, and that if continued this would save thousands of people each year from an early death.
+Scientists told us that nitrous oxide emissions had significantly reduced in many areas, and that if continued this would save thousands of people each year from an early death.
 This evidence highlights not only how quickly we can make positive changes, but also what longer-term measures taken today could do to combat environmental disaster in years to come.

 As government restrictions are steadily lifted, we will not continue to hold off climate change with lockdown measures, but what can we do to continue to be a positive influence on our environment?
 Here are some ideas…